amiracle/grand_central/README.md

 ```

 ## Credential Smusher
 Download the credentials files into a single directory for all the accounts.
-Once you have all the files (e.g. credentials.csv, credentials-1.csv) then run the credentials_smusher.py which will create all_account_credentials.json.
+Once you have all the files (e.g. credentials.csv, credentials-1.csv or accessKey.csv) then run the credentials_smusher.py which will create all_account_credentials.json.

 Adding Master Account